MarcVana/LINEAR-REGRESSION/README.md

 # LINEAR-REGRESSION
 The most simple model in the Machine Learning area.
 Made with sklearn, with an explained variance score of 0.9890.
+The metrics are shown in the console and a scatter plot is created.
 It is created around a simple problem:
 ---------------------------------------------------------
 A company hired you to find out what is more profitable: their app or website?
 Find out.